Write a Poem

 Basic Steps in Writing a Poem:

-- 2Write if you want to write.Write a poem only when you feel like writing.
+- 2Write a poem only when you feel like writing.
 Do not be conscious about your grammar and punctuation issues.
 A poem does not have to be grammatically correct.
 A poem is a literature: Connotations are needed in writing a poem and not denotation.
 It does not have to be formal, like writing an academic essay; a poem helps you express your emotions, regardless of your grammar.
 Literature goes beyond grammar and proper diction.
 Use words and give your own connotation of them.
-For example, if you want to describe a woman, you can use the connotative word "butterfly".Advertisement
+For example, if you want to describe a woman, you can use the connotative word "butterfly".Write if you want to write.Advertisement

 Rules in Writing a Poem: